stonepros/stone/doc/releases/giant.rst

 v0.84
 =====

-The next Ceph development release is here!
-This release contains several meaty items, including some MDS improvements for journaling, the ability to remove the CephFS file system (and name it), several mon cleanups with tiered pools, several OSD performance branches, a new "read forward" RADOS caching mode, a prototype Kinetic OSD backend, and various radosgw improvements (especially with the new
+The next Stone development release is here!
+This release contains several meaty items, including some MDS improvements for journaling, the ability to remove the StoneFS file system (and name it), several mon cleanups with tiered pools, several OSD performance branches, a new "read forward" RADOS caching mode, a prototype Kinetic OSD backend, and various radosgw improvements (especially with the new